smoll/docker-staging-env-poc/STEPS.md

     host-3$ $(docker run --rm gliderlabs/consul:legacy cmd:run 192.168.50.103:192.168.50.101 -d -v /mnt:/data)

     # start nginx & consul template
-    host-3$ docker run -it -e "CONSUL=$HOST_IP:8500" -e "SERVICE=simple" -p 80:80 smoll/dr-con
+    host-3$ docker run -it -e "CONSUL=$HOST_IP:8500" -e "SERVICE=flask-nanoservice" -p 80:80 smoll/dr-con
     ```

 0. At this point, it's a good idea to verify the Consul cluster is healthy, and has 3 nodes total.
 There's a web UI that we can use to easily verify this: http://192.168.50.101:8500

     ![Screenshot of a healthy Consul cluster](./healthy-consul-cluster.png)

-### Simulate a deployment
+#### Manual Deployment

-0. On `host-1`, let's bring up one instance of the microservice, naming it `simple`, on a random port (note the `-P`).
+0. On `host-1`, let's bring up one instance of the microservice, naming it `flask-nanoservice`, on a random port (note the `-P`).
 In practice, this can be easily automated with Centurion or MaestroNG.

     ```bash
-    host-1$ docker run -d -e "SERVICE_NAME=simple" -P smoll/flask-nanoservice
+    host-1$ docker run -d -e "SERVICE_NAME=flask-nanoservice" -P smoll/flask-nanoservice

     host-1$ docker port 9adcffb51d1c